-- Rob Brown, M.D., gives us essentially the same warnings.
-He points out that chemicals in plastic are linked to breast cancer and other cancers.
+- Rob Brown, M.D., gives us essentially the same warnings pointing out that chemicals in plastic are linked to breast cancer and other cancers.

 One of the worst chemical culprits in plastic is Bisphenol A (BPA).
-BPA negatively interferes with the proper functioning of your hormones.
-In particular, BPA can impersonate oestrogen in your body.
-Scientists have discovered links between BPA and a broad variety of health concerns ranging from infertility to heart disease to cancer.
+BPA negatively interferes with the proper functioning of your hormones; in particular, BPA can impersonate oestrogen in your body.
+Scientists have discovered links between BPA and a broad variety of health concerns ranging from infertility to heart disease and cancer.

 With the growing awareness of the many health problems BPA can cause or contribute to, companies are scrambling to develop BPA-free food storage containers.
-However, some BPA replacements are not significantly better than BPA is — so a claim of “BPA Free” doesn’t automatically mean that a plastic food storage container is a safe one.
+However, some BPA replacements aren’t much better, therefore, a claim of “BPA Free” doesn’t necessarily mean that a plastic food storage container is your safest option.